 B. Provide web links or a community newsletter demonstrating that your community educates property owners on methods to create and enhance backyard habitat for birds.

 The City of Amery believes in protecting and creating habitat corridors for wildlife, such as butterflies, bees, and birds, throughout the community.
 Creating even small habitats can make a great difference to sustainability.
-The city provides residents with information about creating backyard habitats are the following link.
+The City provides residents with information about creating backyard habitats at the following link.